gyng/expertsort/README.md

 Expertsort (stylised EXPERTSORT) is a collection of EXPERT PROGRAMMER sorting algorithms.

-Ever felt that sorting in Ruby is too fast?
+Ever felt that sorting in Ruby is efficient?

 Need a slow algorithm for v0.0.1 of your application?